mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapGroups.md

 1. Select the `EYE` icon to view an existing group
     <br>![login](images/groups6.png)
 1. Within this view you can view accounts with and without roadmaps
+1. You can select to view any created roadmap by selecting the `eye` icon